NezuloxxJW/NezuloxxJW/README.md

 I enjoy exploring new technologies.
 Let's connect and create something together!

-This world is a wasteland where nothing can grow, dont let me go.
+This world is a wasteland, where nothing can grow.

 ## About Me